AaronWDS/eg-03-node-auth-code-grant/README.md

    [Source.](./lib/examples/eg018EnvelopeCustomFieldData.js)
-1. **Requiring an Access Code for a Recipient** [Source.](./lib/examples/eg019AccessCodeAuthentication.js) This example sends and envelope that requires an access-code for the purpose of multi-factor authentication.
+1. **Requiring an Access Code for a Recipient** [Source.](./lib/examples/eg019AccessCodeAuthentication.js) This example sends an envelope that requires an access-code for the purpose of multi-factor authentication.
-1. **Requiring SMS authentication for a recipient** [Source.](./lib/examples/eg020SmsAuthentication.js) This example sends and envelope that requires entering in a six digit code from an text message for the purpose of multi-factor authentication.
+1. **Requiring SMS authentication for a recipient** [Source.](./lib/examples/eg020SmsAuthentication.js) This example sends an envelope that requires entering in a six digit code from an text message for the purpose of multi-factor authentication.
-1. **Requiring Phone authentication for a recipient** [Source.](./lib/examples/eg021PhoneAuthentication.js) This example sends and envelope that requires entering in a voice-based response code for the purpose of multi-factor authentication.
+1. **Requiring Phone authentication for a recipient** [Source.](./lib/examples/eg021PhoneAuthentication.js) This example sends an envelope that requires entering in a voice-based response code for the purpose of multi-factor authentication.
-1. **Requiring Knowledge-Based Authentication (KBA) for a Recipient** [Source.](https://github.com/docusign/eg-03-node-auth-code-grant/blob/master/lib/examples/eg022KbaAuthentication.js) This example sends and envelope that requires passing a Public records check to validate identity for the purpose of multi-factor authentication.
+1. **Requiring Knowledge-Based Authentication (KBA) for a Recipient** [Source.](https://github.com/docusign/eg-03-node-auth-code-grant/blob/master/lib/examples/eg022KbaAuthentication.js) This example sends an envelope that requires passing a Public records check to validate identity for the purpose of multi-factor authentication.
-1. **Requiring ID Verification (IDV) for a recipient** [Source.](./lib/examples/eg023IdvAuthentication.js) This example sends and envelope that requires the recipient to upload a government issued id.
+1. **Requiring ID Verification (IDV) for a recipient** [Source.](./lib/examples/eg023IdvAuthentication.js) This example sends an envelope that requires the recipient to upload a government issued id.

 ## Installation